 Pretty amazing, right?
 Meditation teaches us self-knowledge and it helps us understand our thoughts and behavior better.
-By noticing this we are more positive to ourselves and the world around us and it leads us into better balance between our bodies and minds.
+By noticing this we are more positive to ourselves and the world around us and it leads us into a better balance between our bodies and minds.

-1. First take comfortable seated position, where you are able to breath nicely for 5-10 minutes, you can set your phone to alert and take this time to relax your mind.
+1. First take a comfortable seated position, where you are able to breath nicely for 5-10 minutes, you can set your phone to alert and take this time to relax your mind.
 You can also sit and lean on to a wall if you feel more comfortable that way.
-Try to keep you spine straight and long and keep your chest open so you really giving space to your breath.
+Try to keep your spine straight and long and keep your chest open so you really giving space to your breath.

 2. Remember that it is completely natural that thoughts come into your mind when this happens just acknowledge the thoughts and gently and lovingly bring yourself back to your body and your breath.

 3. Close your eyes and focus on your breath.
 Feel your breath.
 How and what do you feel when you inhale and how does it feel to exhale.